Robinlovelace/open-gat/README.md

 landscape of open source software (Dhir and Dhir 2017).

-These tools could be classified by the five main stages illustrated in Figure @ref(fig:schematic) (data collection, processing, routing, modelling and visualisation).
+These tools could be classified by the five main stages illustrated in Figure <a href="#fig:schematic">1</a> (data collection, processing, routing, modelling and visualisation).
 Instead, because many tools can be used in multiple stages, can be more usefully classified from the user’s perspective.
 Based on open tools identified through web searches, they can be classified into the follow broad, and to some extent overlapping,\[9\] user interface (UI) types (see Table
-@ref(tab:open-tools)):
+<a href="#tab:open-tools">2</a>):

   - command-line interface (CLI) tools, primarily controlled by typing commands